stevehill1981/stevehill1981.github.io/_projects/super-jetroid.md

 technologies:
 - c#
 - unity
+excerpt: A simple game, created by following Jesse Freeman's Unity tutorial on Lynda.com.
 ---
 A simple game, created by following Jesse Freeman's Unity tutorial on Lynda.com.
 This is the first full tutorial I've seen that produces something that might actually be